LukasMarx/ai-food-blog/src/content/posts/Salade Lyonnaise.md

 recipeYield: "4"
 calories: 306
 recipeCuisine: "French"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large bowl, wash and dry the frisée lettuce leaves.
 Set aside.", "In a pan, cook the bacon lardons until crispy.
 Remove from the pan and set aside.", "In the same pan, fry the eggs to your desired level of doneness.
 Set aside.", "In a small bowl, whisk together the shallot, red wine vinegar, Dijon mustard, olive oil, salt, and pepper to make the dressing.", "Add the bacon lardons to the bowl of frisée lettuce and toss with the dressing.", "Divide the salad onto 4 plates, and top each with a fried egg.
-Serve immediately."
-]
+Serve immediately.", ]
 ---

 ## Introduction